dujanhung/evtsbx-api-doc/enum/block_type.md

 "GlassCab1"
 ```

-a decorative glass cab block, looks like sunglasses.
+a decorative paintable glass cab block, looks like sunglasses.

 ___